The Best Baked Apple Empanadas – Easy Recipe

-- Add cold butter cubes and pulse until the mixture begins to clump into bean-size pieces.
+- Add cold butter cubes and shortening.
+Then pulse until the mixture begins to clump into bean-size pieces.

-- Add water as needed, 1 tablespoon at a time, and pulse gently until the dough sticks together but is not overly moist.
+- Add water as needed, 1 tablespoon at a time, and pulse gently until the dough comes together but is not overly moist.

 - Turn dough out onto a floured surface to combine.
 Then divide the dough in half and form each half into a flattened disc.
-Wrap each disc in plastic wrap and place in the refrigerator for at least 1 hour.
+Wrap each disc in plastic wrap and place it in the refrigerator for at least 1 hour or overnight.

 - Preheat the oven to 375°F.

-- Fill the dough with about 2 tablespoons of apple filling, leaving enough gap to the edge to fold the pocket in half.
+- Fill the dough with 1-2 tablespoons of apple filling, leaving enough gap to the edge to fold the pocket in half.

 - Seal the edges of the empanada together forming a half-moon shape.
-Crimp the edges slightly with your fingers, or use a fork to seal to imprint a design.
-Just be sure not to press the edges too thin or they will get overcooked in the oven.
+Crimp the edges slightly with your fingers, or use a fork to seal the edges.
+Avoid pressing the edges too thin to prevent excess browning.

 - Place the empanadas on a baking sheet, either greased or lined with parchment paper.
 Cut a few small slits in the top of the empanadas to release steam while baking.

-- Baste the tops of the empanadas with egg white or an egg diluted with a small amount of water.
+- Optional: Brush the tops of the empanadas with egg white or an egg diluted with a small amount of water.